Cassie Miller

-Carissa Xenia Miller (born April 28, 1995) is an American professional soccer player who plays as a goalkeeper for National Women's Soccer League (NWSL) club Seattle Reign.
+Carissa Xenia Miller (born April 28, 1995) is an American professional soccer player who plays as a goalkeeper for Seattle Reign FC of the National Women's Soccer League (NWSL).
+She previously played in the NWSL for the Chicago Red Stars, Kansas City Current, and NJ/NY Gotham FC.
+She played college soccer for the Florida State Seminoles and helped the team win their first national championship in 2014.

 Youth career

 Miller grew up in Arizona and played youth soccer with Sereno Soccer Club, where she was teammates with Julie Johnston.

-Collegiate career
+College career

 Miller played for the Florida State Seminoles women's soccer team from 2014 to 2017.
 Playing every minute in goal for the 2014 Seminoles team, Florida State recorded a record and won the program's first College Cup.
 As of 2022, her 19 solo shutouts in the 2014 season were tied for the NCAA Division I all-time record with Katelyn Rowland and Casey Murphy.

 Club career

 Miller played for teams in the pro-am USL W-League and Women's Premier Soccer League, including the Toronto Lady Lynx in 2014, Colorado Rush in 2015, Seattle Sounders Women in 2016, and Chicago Red Stars Reserves in 2017.

 Miller declined to register for the 2018 NWSL College Draft and instead sought to begin her professional career in Europe.